 Limb-girdle dystrophy at last count has 31 known subtypes, 23 autosomal recessive Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more and 8 autosomal dominant Autosomal Dominant Genetic disorders determined by a single gene (Mendelian disorders) are easiest to analyze and the most well understood.
 If expression of a trait requires only one copy of a gene (one allele)... read more .
-The overall incidence is estimated to be around 20 to 40/1,000,000.
+As a group, limb-girdle dystrophies are the 4th most common inherited muscle disease.
+The overall prevalence is 2 to 10/100,000.
 Males and females are affected equally.

 Symptoms and Signs of Limb-Girdle Dystrophy

 Patients typically present with slowly progressive, symmetric, proximal muscle weakness with or without facial involvement and diminished or absent tendon reflexes.
 The pelvic or shoulder girdle muscles can be affected first.
 Onset of symptoms for autosomal dominant types ranges from early childhood to adulthood.
 Onset of symptoms for autosomal recessive types tends to be during childhood, and these types primarily have a pelvic-girdle distribution.

 DNA mutation analysis